Skip to Main Content

 When a young person has questions or concerns related to gender, the entire family is affected.
 We are a safe, supportive resource and interdisciplinary program for children, adolescents, and young adults who are exploring their gender identity, as well as for their families.

-We provide comprehensive care for young people who are questioning their assigned gender and/or are seeking consultation and care.
-Our team includes pediatric-trained endocrinologists, psychologists, and psychiatrists, as well as a medical ethicist, a chaplain, and a lawyer.
-We work closely together as a team and also consult with a wide array of other specialists.
-Together, we are committed to providing care in compassionate and respectful ways.
+We provide care for young people who are questioning their assigned gender and/or seeking gender-affirming consultation and care.
+Through a multidisciplinary team approach, we are committed to providing care in compassionate and respectful ways.

 Our Services